eclipse-xtext/xtext-website/xtend-website/documentation/204_activeannotations.md

 }
 ```

-So by default a public getter and a public setter method is created.
+So by default a public getter and a public setter methods are created.
 The `@Accessors` can be configured to tell that you only want one or the other and to change the visibility. this is done by means of [AccessorType]({{site.src.xtext}}/org.eclipse.xtend.lib/src/org/eclipse/xtend/lib/annotations/Accessors.xtend) You can also use the annotation on class level to do the same for all fields.

 Here is a more complex example, that shows how it works: